- Hip Pain and Pregnancy

-2. Simple Stretches to Relieve Hip Pain in Pregnancy
+Stretching Exercises to Help Relieve Hip Pain During Pregnancy

 Hamstrings, the largest muscles located at the back of your thighs, need to be flexible.
 Rigid hamstrings can cause hip or back pain.
 These stretches are best when done in a seating or standing position during the second trimester.
 Here is how to perform it:

 - While seated, extend one leg towards the front of your body.